svd321/tt02-Ising/README.md

 All parameters, programming the environment (neighbour spins, coupling constants and temperature) are input through the 7 inputs, together with the clock.

-For more details on this particular implementation can be found in the accompanying paper (coming soon).
+More details on this particular implementation can be found in the accompanying paper (coming soon).

 ![](Overview.png)